Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 What This Actually Looks Like

-Instead of typical portfolio conversations:
+Instead of typical portfolio conversations like this:

-“So you built a todo app with React?”
-“Yes, it demonstrates CRUD operations and state management.”
-“Great, we mainly work with Angular though.”
+“So you built a todo app with React?"

-I get conversations like:
+I get conversations like this:

 “I see you implemented advanced search algorithms.
-How did you handle the performance vs. accuracy tradeoff?”
-“Walk me through your caching and optimization strategy.”
-“What made you choose this architecture approach over alternatives?”
+How did you handle the performance versus accuracy tradeoff?"

 These are technical conversations with people who need exactly what I’ve built.
+We’re already talking about real problems and real solutions, not just checking boxes on a requirements list.

 The Unexpected Side Effects